SamuelMacKay/mackays-miniatures/README.md

   - a form that will only accept valid info for shipping info
   - a list summary of models in cart and total cost
   - an option to save your currently input information to your profile
-  - a stripe secure payment method at will responsivly update to any errors
+  - a stripe secure payment method at will responsively update to any errors
   - a warning to say how much you will be charged
   - a quick back to cart button if you want to edit anything
   - the warning for pre order models will show here too